 Lecturer in Management

-Stephen Ciesinski is president of SRI International (www.sri.com), one of the world’s leading independent research and development organizations.
+Stephen Ciesinski is past president of SRI International (www.sri.com), one of the world’s leading independent research and development organizations.
 SRI performs client-sponsored R&D for government agencies, commercial businesses, and private foundations.

 Steve’s professional experience includes a number of industries and businesses: consumer products, semiconductor capital equipment, telecommunications, mobile/wireless, applications software, Web 2.0, open source, medical devices, and many others.
 As a corporate officer, board member, advisor and investor, he has participated in or managed numerous strategic events, including new business formation, major product launches, private financings, IPOs, M&A transactions and leveraged buy-outs.